-Our first stop was near to Albany, where we stayed in a cottage called the Rooster Retreat in the tiny hamlet of Elleker.
-Close by was the stunning Mutton Bird beach (or Muffin Top beach as I christened it) with the most beautiful protected bay and a small central island (sheltered island) which creates a very picturesque cove with lots on interesting rock formations.
+Our first stop was near to Albany.
+We stayed in a cottage called the Rooster Retreat in the tiny hamlet of Elleker.
+Close by is the stunning Mutton Bird beach, or Muffin Top beach as I christened it.
+It has the most beautiful protected bay and a small central island just off the coast.
+This creates a very picturesque cove with lots of interesting rock formations.

 |Is it Casterly Rock?|

 The coastline’s newest attraction is the National ANZAC centre (Australia, New Zealand Army Corps) This modern cantilevered building is built high on the cliff, overlooking the bay of King George Sound.
 It has a panoramic view of where the ships sailed from in 1914 carrying 40,000 Australians and New Zealanders off to the great war.

 This is as much a memorial as it is a museum.
 Although only 300 sqm in size – there is an awful lot packed into that space.
 It uses state of the art technology to enable visitors to interact with the exhibits.
 There are video exhibits and microphone pens.
 You use these pens which you draw across various points to listen to the actual words of the person in the picture.
 They speak directly to you telling their tales of life in the trenches or some other hideous experience.